-We review and approve SMPs for local governments and provide guidance and technical assistance to help governments develop their programs.
-We work with local governments to help create and update these programs to ensure they comply with the state Shoreline Management Act and state Shoreline Master Program Guidelines.
-More than 260 cities and counties have shoreline programs.
-These programs are an important tool for wise management of these precious and valuable areas.
+We review and approve SMPs for local governments and provide guidance and technical assistance to help governments develop their SMPs.
+We work with local governments to help create and update these SMPs to ensure they comply with the state Shoreline Management Act and state Shoreline Master Program Guidelines.
+More than 260 cities and counties have SMPs.
+They are an important tool for wise management of these precious and valuable areas.

-Managing our use and development of shorelines is important.
-It helps to preserve what people in Washington value while protecting life and property.
+Managing the use and development of state shorelines is important.
+It helps preserve what people in Washington value while protecting life and property.
 Sharing and caring for state and local shorelines is everyone’s responsibility.

-Shorelines are for everyone.
-Comment on proposed changes to your local shoreline master program.
-Contact our regional planner assigned to your area.
+Comment on proposed changes to your local SMP or contact our regional planner assigned to your area.

 State law guides our planning regarding access to, using, and protecting the state's freshwater and coastal shorelines.